-The following table sets forth information with respect to the beneficial ownership of our common shares, as of April 15, 2021, by:
+The following table sets forth information with respect to the beneficial ownership of our common shares, as of April 15, 2022, by:

-- each person or group of affiliated persons known by us to beneficially own more than 5% of common shares; - each of our named executive officers, directors and director nominee; and - all of our executive officers, directors and director nominee as a group.
+- each person or group of affiliated persons known by us to beneficially own more than 5% of common shares; - · each of our named executive officers and directors (which includes our director nominee); and - all of our executive officers and directors as a group.

 The number of shares beneficially owned by each shareholder is determined under rules issued by the SEC.
 Under these rules, beneficial ownership includes any shares over which the individual or entity has sole or shared voting power or investment power.
-Applicable percentage ownership is based on 38,323,266 common shares outstanding as of April 15, 2021.
-In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, common shares subject to options, restricted share units or other rights held by such person that are currently exercisable or will become exercisable or will vest within 60 days of April 15, 2021 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
+Applicable percentage ownership is based on 43,549,325 common shares outstanding as of April 15, 2022.
+In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, common shares subject to options, restricted share units or other rights held by such person that are currently exercisable or will become exercisable or will vest within 60 days of April 15, 2022 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.